carlshan/intro_to_mobile_app_development/tictactoe/Tutorial_Part_3.md

 # Part 3 of 3 of the Tic-Tac-Toe Game Tutorial

-In this third and final part of the game tutorial, you will complete the following exercises:
+In this third and final part of the game tutorial, you will complete the following exercises.

+If you solve these exercises, help those around you finish them!

 ### Exercise 0: Show whose turn it is in